Overview & Vibe

 - Assyrtiko wine: Everywhere on the island.
 Order it.
 The volcanic soil creates a mineral-driven white unlike anything else in Greece.
 Try Estate Argyros or Domaine Sigalas labels.

-- Taverna Katina (Ammoudi Bay): Below Oia, accessible by donkey or on foot down the steps.
-Incredibly fresh seafood literally at the water's edge.
-Book ahead — small and known.
+- Taverna Katina (Ammoudi Bay) — Below Oia, down 300 steps from the castle ruins.
+Incredibly fresh octopus, grilled fish, and seafood literally at the water's edge.
+Small and known — book ahead.

-- Avoid: Any restaurant in Oia's main pedestrian strip.
-Paying for the view, not the food.
+- Avoid: Any restaurant on Oia's main pedestrian strip.
+You're paying for the view, not the food.
 The best views in Oia are free.

 Local Specialties